 It is no longer necessary to pay all fines owed to the court, as long as you have paid off the restitution you can seal a case, though the court may still try to collect the debt after your case is sealed.

 4. Appeal Your Sex Offender Status

 If you were convicted of a sex crime that required you to register as a sex offender, the next step in how to seal your record is to petition to be removed from the sex offender registry.
 This is possible in most cases, and it’s another legal service we can help you with at Findley & Rogers.

 5. Stay Clean!

 If you want to seal your record, you cannot have any new criminal charges or convictions.
 You have to keep your mistakes in the past and stay clean.
 No new criminal behavior!
 This means avoiding substance abuse.
 It also means being smart about the company you keep and avoiding trouble during your 2 – 5 year waiting period.

 For an adult learning how to seal a record, asking the court for an expungement of your criminal record in Washington state is a crucial component of the 7 steps.
 Expungement is different from sealing your record, and it makes the sealing process easier.
 While this step isn’t technically necessary, it helps a lot and will provide benefits to you that sealing a record alone cannot.
 We recommend that if you want to learn how to seal your record, you also explore expunging it.
 We’ll walk you through it during your free initial consultation with us.

 7. Petition the Court to Seal Your Record

 At Findley & Rogers, we know the legal system inside-out, and we know how to give you the best chance of successfully petitioning the court.
 Don’t go it alone!
-Trust Findley & Rogers to get it done, and contact us today to schedule your free consultation or learn more about how to seal your criminal record.
+Trust Findley & Rogers to get it done, and contact us today to schedule your free consultation or learn more about how to seal your record.